The VA Stopped my Benefits: They say I am a “Fugitive Felon”

 Food Assistance (food stamps)

-Your benefits for the following state programs may end:
+Your benefits for these state programs may end:

 Basic Food Assistance